gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

 #### Import change

 Previously, `GatsbyImage` was the default export from `gatsby-image`.
-This is no longer the case.
+With `gatsby-plugin-image`, the component is now a named export.

 ```javascript
 // import Img from "gatsby-image"